aws-samples/deploy-kubernetes-resources-to-amazon-eks-using-azure-devops/README.md

 ## Limitations
 - Amazon EKS cluster is publicly available and may not suit all architectures.
     - For Private EKS cluster, please refer to Azure DevOps Self-Hosted Agents: Self-hosted Linux agents
 - To use AWS Toolkit for Azure DevOps for accessing AWS services, you need an AWS account and AWS credentials.
+- [Sample web app](./webapp/charts/README.md) provided as a part of this pattern is **only for example purpose**.
+It is a web server (httpd), hosting a HTML file (index.html).
+The application is exposed via public load balancer with a Kubernetes service of type `Loadbalancer` over **HTTP**.

 ## Security